jures/LESSpercent/README.md

 # LESS script to convert px values to percentages
-The script uses Namespaces for the most common CSS rules which we need when styling a responsive webpage with percentages.
+The script uses Namespaces for the most common CSS rules which are needed when styling a responsive webpage with percentages.

 Inspired by the following blog post: http://www.ifdattic.com/2011/10/19/converting-px-to-ems-with-less/